minimd/gym/README.md

 # gym
-this is my final version of any project
+this is my final version of gym project